slm-wyq/TFP-Net/README.md

 ### 4 · Structural context (`MD/`)

-`.pdb` files contain **docked conformations of glycan–protein complexes** obtained from molecular dynamics, providing structural context for selected glycans (e.g., isomer pairs, immunogenic vs. non-immunogenic examples).
+`.pdb` files contain the **docked conformations of glycans bound to the immune receptors DC-SIGN and Siglec-7**, obtained by molecular docking / molecular dynamics.
+These structures provide a structural, receptor-level view that complements the learned embeddings and risk scores.

 ---

 ## Interactive web application (`html/`)

+We built an **interactive web application** around TFP-Net.
+It goes well beyond displaying our results — it turns the model into a usable tool with the following capabilities:

+- **Predict a single glycan.** Enter an arbitrary glycan sequence and obtain its predicted **risk score** on the fly.
+- **Batch prediction.** Upload / paste many glycans at once and score them all together.
+- **Embedding-based clustering.** Project glycans into the learned embedding space and explore their **clustering structure** interactively.
-To make the learned representations explorable, we built an **interactive web app** that renders the glycan embedding space as zoomable **Plotly** scatter plots.
-Each page is a **self-contained HTML file** — open it directly in any modern browser, no server required.

-Beyond showing the **clustering structure** of the embeddings, the pages are fully interactive:
-**hovering over any point reveals the detailed information of that specific glycan** (e.g., its sequence and metadata), so individual glycans — not just the overall clusters — can be inspected directly in the browser.
+The visualizations are rendered as zoomable **Plotly** scatter plots in **self-contained HTML pages** — open them directly in any modern browser, no server required.
+They show not only the **clustering structure** of the embeddings; the plots are fully interactive, so **hovering over any point reveals the detailed information of that specific glycan** (e.g., its sequence and metadata), letting individual glycans — not just the overall clusters — be inspected directly.

 | Page | What it shows |
 | ---- | ------------- |